Call us

 The life insurance cover of your endowment life insurance helps your family receive an assured death benefit in case of your untimely demise during the policy term to help them out financially in your absence.

 The lump sum returns from your endowment policy may help you commit to the fulfilment of long-term goals.
-You can plan for major financial obligations in the future, such as setting up a trust fund with a lump sum endowment.
+You can plan for major financial obligations in the future, such as setting up a trust fund or funding significant investments.

 Since the endowment plan returns are guaranteed2, it becomes easier for you to plan out your future goals.
 Depending on the amount you want to save and the policy term, you can time your financial plans accordingly.

-An endowment plan provides a lot of flexibility in terms of the policy term, the premium payment terms, modes, and frequencies, while also allowing you to choose how much you would like to save.
-This makes an endowment life insurance policy a feasible option for nearly everyone.
+An endowment plan provides flexibility in terms of the policy term, the premium payment terms, modes, and frequencies, while also allowing you to choose how much you would like to save.
+This tends to make an endowment life insurance policy a feasible option.

-However, it is important to note that an endowment life insurance policy pays out the benefits of the policy as a lump sum amount on maturity.
-Therefore, people who intend to fulfil their financial objectives in the future with the help of a lump sum benefit can make the best use of endowment plans.
+An endowment life insurance policy pays out the benefits of the policy as a lump sum amount on maturity.
+Therefore, people who intend to fulfil their financial objectives in the future with the help of a lump sum benefit can benefit from endowment plans.

 These plans offer a disciplined way to approach your savings, which makes it easier for you to plan your funds for the future.
-With the choice of premium payment terms and modes, you can choose the number of years for which you want to pay the premiums.
+With a range of premium payment terms and modes, you can choose the number of years for which you want to pay the premiums.

 Below are three categories of people who can opt for endowment life insurance.

-A future investment or the fulfilment of a major financial goal means you have to be ready with the right amount of finances.
-An endowment plan can offer you the entire benefit as a lump sum so that you can plan for an expensive vacation, a large business investment or a big purchase for the future.
+A future investment or the fulfilment of a major financial goal means you have to be ready with the right amount of funds.
+An endowment plan provides a benefit as a lump sum so that you can plan for an expensive vacation, a large business investment or a big purchase for the future.

 The life insurance component in an endowment plan is important for those who do not want to compromise their family’s security due to an unforeseen event.
 The life cover can help such people save their capital while not having to worry about the financial future of their loved ones.

-Many people prefer planning their investments as time goes by.
-Hence, instead of opting for regular income, they choose an endowment benefit that puts the entire corpus in their hands, allowing them to decide how they wish to invest it, spend it or save it, as per their convenience.
+Many people prefer planning their investments over time.
+Hence, instead of opting for regular income, they choose an endowment benefit that provides a lump sum, allowing them to decide how they wish to invest it, spend it or save it, as per their convenience.

 |